May 4, 2016

 On April 19, Governor Nathan Deal signed a proclamation declaring May 1-8, 2016, as “Holocaust Days of Remembrance” in Georgia.
 By Law, the Georgia Commission on the Holocaust is charged with holding an annual remembrance observance for the victims of the Holocaust.

 Murphy will be recognized as the Distinguished Educator of 2016 on May 6 during the 2016 Days of Remembrance ceremony in the State Capitol.

 The Distinguished Educator of the Year award is presented to a full-time Georgia educator of grades 5-12.
-This educator demonstrates excellence and creativity in the development and presentation of lessons or activities which focus on the Holocaust, human rights, civil rights, or character development, and in doing so, motivates students to become active members of their communities, locally, statewide, nationally and internationally.
+This educator demonstrates excellence and creativity in the development and presentation of lessons or activities which focus on the Holocaust, human rights, civil rights, or character development.
+They motivate students to become responsible citizens and active members of their communities.

-Murphy is a history teacher at Marist School in Atlanta where he has been teaching since 1994.
+Murphy is a history teacher at Marist School in Atlanta.
 This is the second time he has been recognized by the Georgia Commission on the Holocaust for his commitment to Holocaust Education.

 Holocaust education is a humanizing endeavor, a journey through the past that helps us reconsider how we understand ourselves as human beings.
 It’s a subject that should engage the heart, help develop better judgment and teach empathy.” -Brendan Murphy, 2016

 Murphy received his undergraduate degree from the University of Notre Dame and his Master’s Degree from Spring Hill College.
 He has been teaching at the Marist School since 1994.
 In 1996, he developed a World History and Holocaust seminar, titled "Bearing Witness."
 The course includes a visit to the United States Holocaust Memorial Museum in Washington, D.C.